Adamo-97/Move-out-app/README.md

 - Perform manual browser testing to ensure the frontend works as expected.
   - Navigate through the app to check functionalities such as login, label creation, sharing, and notification panels.
   - Open the **developer tools** in your browser (usually by pressing F12) to check for any frontend errors or warnings.

 ---

-Here’s the updated **Run** section with the correct details about account deactivation and the admin's role:

----